 - “What slogan would you put on your self-defining t-shirt?”
 This could reveal someone’s personal mantra as well as how well they think on their feet and their sense of humor.

 - “What are three goals you have for the future?”
 Maybe the answer will be work related, or maybe the candidate will tell you about a trip they want to cross off their bucket list.
 Either way, this question will give you a better understanding as to what really matters to the person you are interviewing.

-The point of these questions is not to trip a candidate up.
+The point of these nontraditional interview questions is not to trip a candidate up.
 There should be no right or wrong answers, just a way to gain insight into the candidate’s sense of humor and give the candidate a taste of your company culture.
-The above questions are a great place to start, but try coming up with a few of your own!
+These questions are a great place to start, but try coming up with a few of your own!